WSU-kduncan/ceg3120-cicd-T0mmyt0m/README.md

-# README - really, readme
+# README - its really short

 This repo contains a CI/CD setup for deploying Angular to AWS EC2 using Docker and webhooks.
 Together, these enable automatic deployment whenever a new Docker image is pushed.